To schedule an inspection, please email your request to email@example.com or if you need assistance, please call (760) 776-6420.

-A City of Palm Desert, Department of Building & Safety staff person answers the phone and logs all inspection requests between 8:00 a.m. and 5:00 p.m., Monday through Friday.
-Inspection requests must be phoned in one (1) working day in advance.
+A City of Palm Desert, Department of Building & Safety staff person schedules emailed inspections and answers the phone and logs all inspection requests between 8:00 a.m. and 5:00 p.m., Monday through Friday.
+Inspection requests must be emailed in by 4:00 p.m. one (1) working day in advance.
 Inspection requests received by 4:00 p.m. will be performed the following workday.
-All inspections must be called in to receive an inspection; this includes reinspections and special inspections.
+All inspections must be emailed in to receive an emailed inspection confirmation; this includes reinspections and special inspections.
 You will be asked to provide the Project Number at the time the request is called in.

 All inspection requests for morning (A.M.) or afternoon (P.M.) appointments are on an “IF POSSIBLE” basis.
 To confirm any morning or afternoon appointments you are required to make direct contact with your inspector by calling (760) 776-6420 between 7:00 and 7:30 a.m. the day of the inspection.